 For each [objectAttribute] attribute, the following guidelines shall be followed:

-a) The type definition shall be based on the mapping of basic data types defined in Section 6.1.
+a) The type definition shall be based on the mapping of basic data types defined in clause 6.1.

 b) The minOccurs and maxOccurs settings shall be based on the multiplicity (i.e. Single vs. Multiple) and the optionality (i.e. Mandatory vs. Optional) of the corresponding LwM2M resource.
 A mandatory attribute shall have a minOccurs=1, while an optional attribute shall have a minOccurs=0.
 An attribute with single multiplicity shall have a maxOccurs=1, while an attribute with multiplicity greater than one shall have a maxOccurs set to the specified limit or to unbounded if no limit is specified.